muxinc/swift-upload-sdk/README.md

 This SDK is a swift package that can be opened by xcode.
 To edit this SDK, clone it and open the root folder in Xcode.

 This SDK has a sample/test app in the `TestApp/` folder.
 You can run/edit the sample app by opening `apps/Test App/Upload Test App.xcodeproj`

-## Known Issues

-* Resumed uploads currently start over from the beginning of the file being uploaded.